Your browser is out of date

 Antitachycardia pacing (ATP)

-The only extravascular ICD to offer ATP.
-In studies of transvenous ICDs, even with extended detection intervals, ATP was associated with a 50% reduction in potentially unnecessary shocks.1-3.
-In the EV-ICD trial, there was 70% ATP-terminated episode success rate through an average 10.6-month follow-up, avoiding 33 shocks.4
+The only extravascular ICD to offer ATP in studies of transvenous ICDs, even with extended detection intervals.
+ATP was associated with a 50% reduction in potentially unnecessary shock1-3 ,70% ATP-terminated episode success rate through an average10.6-month follow-up, avoiding 33 shocks in 7 patients.4

 icon